 - Idiosyncratic Episode Naming: Every Turbo episode of The Morphin' Grid is titled "The *blank* Episode".

 - Insistent Terminology: Any mention of Hell or the devil will be prefixed with the words "Literal Christian", for emphasis.

 - Lost Episode: Several early episodes of Morphin' Grid don't play on some podcast apps due to their age and the roundabout way their hosting was set up when the two began.

 - The Nicknamer: Jake and Josh often refer to Power Rangers monsters as something other than their name due to not remembering it, not liking it, or it being autocorrected in their notes.

 - Person as Verb: After Jonathan Craton appeared in Pokemon World Tour United dressed as The Babadook, the boys started using "babadook" or just "dook" as shorthand for somebody being haunted or influenced by the supernatural, and it crossed over to the other shows.

 - Running Gag: A few.

-- Referring to the Apple Podcasts app as "Snapple Podcasts", or a different fruit entirely.
+- Referring to the Apple Podcasts app as "Snapple Podcasts".